harvester/docs/docs/advanced/settings.md

 When the `value` field is `""`, the `default` field is used.

 When the `value` field is `"0"`, the `additional-guest-memory-overhead-ratio` setting is not used, Harvester will fallback to the legacy [Reserved Memory](../../versioned_docs/version-v1.3/vm/create-vm.md#reserved-memory) which is used in Harvester v1.3.x, v1.2.x and earlier versions.
+When a new VM is created and the `Reserved Memory` field on WebUI is not filled, this VM will get the `100Mi default Reserved Memory`.

-If you have already set a valid value on the `spec.configuration.additionalGuestMemoryOverheadRatio` field of `kubevirt` object, Harvester will fetch and convert it to the `value` field of this setting on the upgrade path.
+If you have already set a valid value on the `spec.configuration.additionalGuestMemoryOverheadRatio` field of `kubevirt` object before Harvester v1.4.0 and then upgrade to v1.4.0, Harvester will fetch and convert it to the `value` field of this setting on the upgrade path.
 After that, Harvester will always use this setting to sync to the `kubevirt` object.

 This setting and the VM configuration field [Reserved Memroy](../vm/create-vm.md#reserved-memory) are both taken into account to get a final `Total Memory Overhead` for each VM.